-\begin{rem} Of course, trivalent graphs have previously appeared in the diagrammatic study of quantum $\slnn{2}$ under the guise of quantum spin networks, see~\cite{kl}.
-The difference in the present work is that we view trivalent vertices as the generators of our category (and deduce all relations between them needed to describe the category of representations) rather than using trivalent vertices as shorthand for Temperley-Lieb diagrams built from Jones-Wenzl projectors. \end{rem}
+\begin{remark} Of course, trivalent, planar graphs have previously appeared in the diagrammatic study of quantum $\slnn{2}$ under the guise of quantum spin networks, see~\cite{kl}.
+The difference in the present work is that we view trivalent vertices as the generators of our category (and deduce all relations between them needed to describe the category of representations) rather than using trivalent vertices as shorthand for Temperley--Lieb diagrams built from Jones--Wenzl projectors. \end{remark}

-Recall that $\Repp$ denotes the category whose objects are (all) finite dimensional modules of quantum $\slnn{2}$, i.e. direct sums of the irreducible $\slnn{2}$-modules $\Sym^{k}_q\C_q^2$ (we explain the quantum symmetric tensors in Subsection~\ref{sub-howe} below), and whose morphisms are $\slnn{2}$-intertwiners between these tensor products.
+Recall that $\Repp$ denotes the category whose objects are (all) finite-dimensional $\slnn{2}$-modules, i.e. direct sums of the irreducible $\slnn{2}$-modules $\Sym^{k}_q\C_q^2$ (we explain the quantum symmetric tensors in Subsection~\ref{sub-howe} below), and whose morphisms are $\slnn{2}$-intertwiners between these tensor products.
 Recall that this is a monoidal category where $\otimes$ is the usual tensor product.

 Moreover, recall that the \textit{additive closure} of a category $\mathcal C$ consist of finite, formal direct sums of objects from $\mathcal C$ with morphisms given by matrices whose entries are morphisms from $\mathcal C$.